jundalisay/pantryhub/content/en/banking/_index.md

 ---
-title: "Point-based moneyless banking system"
+title: Bank the Unbanked
-subtitle:
+subtitle: Points-banking is a low-cost moneyless banking system that circulates the economy unserved by the financial system
-image: "/logos/pointsbanking.png"
+image: "/logos/banking.png"
 description: "Points Banking is the moneyless system of the Pantry Points network"
 youtube: "OV1JHTiDdkQ"
 # "BXuA4483muo"